Assam Career : APSC Recruitment 2025

-Applications are invited for recruitment of seven vacant administrative positions or career under APSC Assam.

-Assam Public Service Commission (APSC) Assam is inviting applications from eligible candidates for recruitment to the posts or career of Inspector of Schools / District Elementary Education Officer / Deputy Director under Assam Education Service
+Assam Public Service Commission (APSC) Assam is inviting applications from eligible candidates for recruitment to the post or career of Fisheries Development Officer (FDO) under Fishery Department.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!